Published March 10 and updated March 27, 2023

-Do you own residential real estate in Canada in a corporation, partnership or trust (not personally)?
+• You own residential real estate in Canada in a corporation, partnership or trust (not personally)

 OR

-Do you own residential real estate in Canada AND are neither a Canadian citizen nor a permanent resident?
+• You own residential real estate in Canada AND are neither a Canadian citizen nor a permanent resident

-If so, you may need to file an Underused Housing Tax (UHT) return by April 30 regardless of whether your property is underused or vacant.
+If you fall into either category, you may need to file an Underused Housing Tax (UHT) return by April 30 regardless of whether your property is underused or vacant.

 There are significant penalties if the UHT return is applicable to you and not filed on time.